Permify/permify/docs/docs/getting-started/modeling.md

 }
 ```

 The parent relation is indicating the organization the team belongs to.
-This way we can achieve **parent-child relationship** inside this entity.
+This way we can achieve **parent-child relationship** within these entities.

-#### Repository Entity
+### Ownership

-→ Organizations and users can have multiple repositories, so each repository is related with an organization and with users.
+In Github workflow, organizations and users can have multiple repositories, so each repository is related with an organization and with users.
 We can define repository relations as as follows.

 ```perm
 entity repository {